A Treap Data Structure is basically a combination of a binary search tree and a heap.

 Now to make that second key a little more useful for us, we use a random heap weight.
 So now, the structure (shape) of the tree will depend entirely on the randomized weight we gave the heap values.
 By making sure we assign these randomly (one way is by hashing the keys themselves), we get randomized heap priorities.

-To insert a new key, you generate the priority and do a regular BST insertion and then rotate it up the tree (to maintain the heap).
-To delete a key, you make its weight infinite, and rotate it down the tree (again, in heap order) until it becomes a leaf, and then remove it.
+To insert a new key, we generate the priority and do a regular BST insertion and then rotate it up the tree (to maintain the heap).
+To delete a key, we make its weight infinite, and rotate it down the tree (again, in heap order) until it becomes a leaf, and then remove it.

 So it’s a tree with regards to the keys and a heap with regards to the priorities.
 The idea behind that is, there is a high probability that re-heapifying the tree, will keep it balanced (height will be c* log(n)), since a random binary search tree has logarithmic height.